-Eating a king cake before or after Carnival is sacrilege here in New Orleans, which is why you can bet we indulge from Twelfth Night (January 6) right on through until Mardi Gras Day.
-Without further ado, here’s where to get king cake in New Orleans, whether you crave something classic, creative, savory, or sippable.
+Eating a king cake before or after Carnival is sacrilege here in New Orleans, which is why you can bet we indulge from Twelfth Night (January 6) through Mardi Gras Day.
+We’re getting y’all ready for the season with our roundup of all things king cake.
+Without further ado, here’s our list, whether you crave something classic, creative, savory, or sippable.
+Happy Carnival, y’all!

 Manny Randazzo King Cakes — Using an original recipe that dates back 50 years, Randazzo’s king cakes are a fan favorite.
 Pick up a cake (or three) at their outpost in Metairie.
 3515 N. Hullen St.